mikemintz/deme/deme_django/docs/architecture.rst

 In order to implement permissions, Deme takes the currently authenticated Agent (anonymous or not), and decides whether it has the required ability to complete the requested action (or display some part of the view).
 Abilities are not just checked before doing actions, but they can also be used to filter out items on database lookups.
 For example, if my viewer is supposed to display a list of items I am allowed to see (because I have the ``view name`` ability), it will need to use permissions to filter out inappropriate results.

+To modify a [X]ToOne permission, one must have the ``do_anything`` ability with respect to the target item.
+Similarly, to modify a [X]ToSome permission, one must have the ``do_anything`` ability with respect to the target collection.
+Finally, to modify a [X]ToAll permission, one must have the global ``do_anything`` permission.

+However, there is a loophole in the setup described above.
+A user could simply create a collection, add a private item to that collection (because they have ``do_anything`` with respect to that collection), create a [X]ToSome permission for that collection (because they have ``do_anything`` with respect to that collection), and thus gain full access to the private item.
+In order to resolve this, we use the ``permission_enabled`` field in Membership.
+[X]ToSome permissions only propagate to members of the collection through memberships with ``permission_enabled=True``, and agents can only modify the ``permission_enabled`` field of an membership if they have the ``do_anything`` ability with respect to the member item.
+By enforcing this, we guarantee that when a user modifies a [X]ToSome permission, it only affects items in the collection that were added to that collection with ``permission_enabled=True`` by a user that has power over that item.
+Since [X]ToSome permissions recursively traverse Memberships, we have a ``permission_enabled`` field in RecursiveMembership, that is set to true if and only if there exists a path of memberships from the parent collection to the child item all with ``permission_enabled=True``.

 Front-end (viewers)
 -------------------